-The Bank of Japan sought and obtained an approval from the government to raise the policy interest rate, ODR, again in February and March of 1980.
-This was the first time that the Bank of Japan was able to raise the interest rate during the budget process.
-The Bank could not respond quickly due to the moratorium during the budget process during the Great Inflation episode as described in preceding section.
-So, the fact it was achieved brought a tremendous joy to the Bank of Japan policy makers.
-The reason that enabled the Bank to persuade politicians and the Ministry of Finance was high inflation experience of 1973-74.
-The Bank convinced the Ministry and politicians of the importance of timely monetary policy actions.
-Many scholars including Cargill, Hutchison and Ito (1997) describe that the Bank of Japan achieved a de facto independence from the government by 1979.
+^aODR increase during budget process.

+episode, as described in the preceding section.
+Thus, the fact it was achieved brought tremendous joy to the Bank of Japan policymakers.
+The reason that the bank persuaded politicians and the Ministry of Finance was due to the high inflation experience of 1973 and 1974.
+The bank convinced the ministry and politicians of the importance of timely monetary policy actions.
+Many scholars, including Cargill, Hutchison, and Ito (1997), describe that the Bank of Japan achieved a de facto independence from the government by 1979.

 The CPI inflation rate was kept under 10 percent a year, and the real interest rate (call minus CPI inflation rate) remained positive.
-The effects of the second oil crisis was over by end-1980.
+The effects of the second oil crisis were over by the end of 1980.

-4.2.
-Quick start of tightening, April, July, and November 1979
+7.4.2 Quick Start of Tightening: April, July, and November 1979

-In January 1979, Governor mentioned that no more relaxing of monetary policy would come, and the policy stance was changed to "neutral."
+In January 1979, the governor mentioned that no more relaxing of monetary policy would come, and the policy stance was changed to "neutral."
 In March 1979, OPEC raised oil prices by more than 10 percent.
 The WPI started to increase sharply from January to March.

-With the first sign of the WPI increase, the Bank sought to raise the interest rate (Nakagawa, 1981, pp. 111-126).
-First, on March 20, Governor Morinaga mentioned that BOJ switched to a cautionary stance.
-In early April, Governor Morinaga told Prime Minister Ohira and Finance Minister that the BOJ wish to raise ODR.
+With the first sign of the WPI increase, the bank sought to raise the interest rate (Nakagawa 1981, 111-26).
+First, on March 20, Governor Morinaga mentioned that the Bank of Japan switched to a cautionary stance.
+In early April, Governor Morinaga told Prime Minister Ohira and the finance minister that the Bank of Japan wanted to raise ODR.
 They were in favor, but some other cabinet members were not in favor.
-PM Ohira understood the BOJ position.
-The ODR hike was decided on April 16 (implemented on April 17).
+Prime Minister Ohira understood the Bank of Japan position.
+The ODR hike was decided on April 16 (and implemented on April 17).

-Nakagawa (1981: pp. 116-126) also mentioned that the Bank understood that early actions were needed due to lags in the monetary policy process.
-The WPI rose sharply from March to May, 1979, mainly due to energy prices.
-Business complained of monetary tightening, arguing that monetary policy was ineffective against imported inflation.
-The BOJ rebutted that the imported price increase would raise the CPI eventually and it will start the process of inflationary spiral, and real activity was strong.
+Nakagawa (1981, 116-26) also mentioned that the bank understood that early actions were needed due to lags in the monetary policy process.
+The WPI rose sharply from March to May 1979, mainly due to energy prices.

+Businesses complained of monetary tightening, arguing that monetary policy was ineffective against imported inflation.
+The Bank of Japan rebutted that the imported price increase would raise the CPI eventually and it would start the process of inflationary spiral, and that real activity was strong.
 In addition, Germany raised the interest rate at the end of March.
-The lessons of the 1972-74 episode must have been learned and applied here.
-The Economic Planning Agency disagreed with the BOJ judgment, saying there were differences between the first oil crisis and 1979: the labor market is soft; money supply growth rate is lower; corporations are cautious; the utilization rate is lower; the exchange rate is floating; and the government is cautious.
-BOJ rebutted that it was worse due to a large amount government bonds that had been issued between 1973 and 1979; and the yen has depreciated; and oil prices started to rise early.
+The lessons of the 1972 to 1974 episode must have been learned and applied here.

+The Economic Planning Agency disagreed with the Bank of Japan judgment, saying there were differences between the first oil crisis and 1979: the labor market was soft, money supply growth rate was lower, corporations were cautious, the utilization rate was lower, the exchange rate was floating, and the government was cautious.
+The Bank of Japan rebutted that it was worse due to a large amount of government bonds that had been issued between 1973 and 1979, the yen had depreciated, and oil prices began to rise early.

 In July 1979, another ODR hike was realized.
-Nakagawa (1981: pp. 126-134) explained this hike as follows.
-OPEC raised the oil prices in July.
+Nakagawa (1981, 126-34) explained this hike as follows.
+The OPEC raised the oil prices in July.
 At the Tokyo summit, restraining demand was agreed.
-Governor Morinaga met PM Ohira, the day before flying to the BIS meeting, and proposed a rate hike, and got a nod immediately.
+Governor Morinaga met PM Ohira the day before flying to the Bank for International Settlements (BIS) meeting, proposed a rate hike, and got a nod immediately.
 Business activity was considered to be strong.
 The government, especially the Ministry of Finance, was cautious, and argued that the timing could be August or September.
-However, Governor Morinaga had got a nod from Prime Minister on its personal relationship, and won the debate against the Ministries.
+However, Governor Morinaga had gotten a nod from the prime minister on its personal relationship, and won the debate against the ministries.